Coding Tip: Z Code Reporting for COVID-19

 If the facility does a COVID-19 test, and test is negative, do I need a diagnosis code?

 The answer is yes, you will report a Z-code.
-The Z-code depends on the record documentation and circumstances of testing.
 For any patient receiving a COVID-19 test, if negative, there MUST be a Z-code to describe why the test was taken.
 (Test negative for COVID-19 and MD does not override negative results).

 Where in the record is it?